 impress your colleagues with how cool your system implementation is.

-previous group is presenting.
-So you should plan out the demo in
+on the other screen.
+You should plan out the demo in

 detail in advance.

 papers we have read in class.
-It should contain a problem description

 ten or fewer pages in length (see below for formatting details).